wozt/btopthemes/README.md

 Btop themes created with windsurf AI

 # Installation
-The themes are located in the /themes/ directory of this GitHub repository.
+Themes are located in the /themes/ directory of this GitHub repository.
 Copy the ones you want to your btop themes directory (e.g., /home/\<user\>/.config/btop/themes/ on Ubuntu).

 To change the theme in btop, open the btop menu by pressing m (or the key shown for the menu), then navigate to the Theme section.
 From there, select the theme you want to use.
 The changes will apply immediately.